-Kebler Pass is home to the world’s largest Aspen Grove, making it one of Colorado’s premiere leaf peeping destinations in the Fall.
+Kebler Pass is home to the world’s largest Aspen Grove, making it one of Colorado’s premiere leaf-peeping destinations in the Fall.
 Thousands of aspens create a vibrant, yellow-hued forest that line the roadway as it twists through the groves.

 From October to May, the road closes to automobiles due to an average of 350 inches of snowfall every winter.
 In the summers, this well-maintained, 33-mile dirt road twists and turns through thousands of Aspens from McClure Pass to Crested Butte.

-2. Trail Ridge Road
+2. Trail Ridge Road – Rocky Mountain National park

-The highest continuous paved road in North America takes the second place on my best seasonal roads list.
-The road connects the western side of Rocky Mountain National Park in Grand Lake to Eastern edge near Estes Park.
+The highest continuous paved road in North America takes second place on my best seasonal roads list.
+The road connects the western side of Rocky Mountain National Park in Grand Lake to the Eastern edge near Estes Park.
 The 48 mile road will take you from alpine valleys to barren tundra with wildlife sightings throughout.
 With 11 miles of roadway above 11,500 feet, and a summit 12,183 feet above sea level, the Trail Ridge Road will offer significantly different temperatures and scenery as you ascend and descend through the park.

 Trail Ridge is a sight to see as soon as the road opens in May, when the roads are freshly lined with 10 foot snowbanks.
-In the late summers when the snow has melted, a barren tundra occupied by Elk, Coyotes, and other wildlife are sure to be a sight.
+In the late Summers when the snow has melted, a barren tundra occupied by Elk, Coyotes, and other wildlife are sure to be a sight.
 Not to mention the views.